Which is the best budget phone you can buy this year?

-This list is full of Moto phones, but that’s really because it continually churns out excellent devices at impressive prices.
+This list is full of Moto phones but that’s because the company continually churns out excellent devices at impressive prices.

-The Moto E5 Plus isn’t quite as good as the G-series though, however, it still shows you can get a great phone for less than £150.
+The Moto E5 Plus isn’t quite as good as the G-series, however, it still shows you can get a great phone for less than £150.

 Battery life is king here.
-The 5000 mAh cell left us with 48% at the end of a working day – that’s seriously impressive.
+The 5000mAh cell left us with 48 percent at the end of the working day – that’s seriously impressive.
 Performance is decent too, as is the large 5.99-inch display and clean version of Android 8.0.

-Our only real quibbles are that the £149.99 is very close to the G6 and the slightly plasticky body.
+Our only real quibbles are that the £149.99 price is very close to the G6, plus it’s laden with a slightly plasticky body.

 - Read our Moto E5 Plus review

 Good performer but hard to find